-Positioned squarely at the intersection of Computer Science and Visual Arts, the Coding Palette course is designed to promote software literacy within the visual arts, and visual literacy within technology.
-The class will carefully blend problem-solving ability with creativity, showing students not only how to code and solve problem sets, but also articulate their personal artistic vision with digital tools.
+Fusing Art and Code, this course is positioned squarely at the intersection of Computer Science and Visual Arts, carefully blending problem-solving ability with artistic creativity.
+It guides students not only how to code and solve problem sets, but also articulate their personal artistic vision with digital tools.